yashashwi-s/Multi-Agent-RL/README.md

 # Multi-Agent-RL
-This is the notes I wrote for a presentation in this topic. \
+These are the notes I wrote for a presentation. \
 The original paper - https://ieeexplore.ieee.org/abstract/document/4445757